fastify/pre-commit/README.md

 **@fastify/pre-commit** is a pre-commit hook installer for `git`.
 It will ensure that your `npm test` (or other specified scripts) passes before you can commit your changes.
-This all conveniently configured in your `package.json`.
+This is all conveniently configured in your `package.json`.

 But don't worry, you can still force a commit by telling `git` to skip the `pre-commit` hooks by simply committing using `--no-verify`.